 50 3/4″ wide by 55 1/2″ high.
 It was created for a show that it did not get in to, which is fine by me, because it’s been in a bunch of shows and I really would like it to hang around enough to be in my hallway for a considerable period of time.

-This next piece is named Loosely Wound.
+This next piece is named Loosely Wound (not available).
 I was living with the new title for a while (since I called it spiral woman for a long time until I decided it needed a real name, which happens often enough…sometimes quilts don’t tell me what they’re called for months on end).

 45″w x 45 1/2″h, July 2008.
 I wonder why I didn’t make it square?
 Um.
 Because I don’t measure that way.